 - Aussenalster Bar (91-seat complimentary al fresco dining & sports bar).

 The primary shipboard entertainment was in the 927-seat Theater (ship's main show lounge) with 2 nightly shows.
-A 200-seat cinema doubled as lecture room.
+A 200-seat cinema doubled as a lecture room.
 Fortunes Casino's gambling options included roulette and blackjack tables and slot machines.
-The ship's duty-free shops had liquor, tabacos, jewelry, perfumes, travel essentials and convenience goods.
+The ship's duty-free shops had liquor, tobaccos, jewelry, perfumes, travel essentials, and convenience goods.

-Of all 3 swimming pools, 2 were saltwater (with 5 large whirlpool hottubs), and 1 was freshwater (located under the greenhouse-like roof).
-The Steiner AquaSpa (Japanese-styled) had its own rock garden and offered many personal services, massages and thalassotherapy.
+Of all 3 swimming pools, 2 were saltwater (with 5 large whirlpools / hot-tubs), and 1 was freshwater (located under the greenhouse-like roof).
+The Steiner AquaSpa (Japanese-styled) had its own rock garden and offered many personal services, massages, and thalassotherapy.
 The ship had an extensive art collection on display.
-Follows the complete list of Mein Schiff 1 lounges, clubs and other entertainment venues for adults, kids and teens.
+Follows the complete list of Mein Schiff 1 lounges, clubs and other entertainment venues for adults, kids, and teens.

 - Theater (main show lounge for grand-style show productions; with a revolving stage and eight dynamic LED screens)